AndrewSisley/AllAboutMe/TechnicalProficiencies.md

+# Relative technical compentencies

-// Relative technical compentencies, ordered highest strength (10) to lowest (0)
+My relative technical compentencies, ordered highest strength (10) to lowest (0).

-// Items marked with '*' have only been used outside of the the workplace/accademia
+- Items marked with '*' have only been used outside of the the workplace/accademia.
-// Items marked with '**' have only been used within the workplace as part of a proof-of-concept/hackathon, but may have been used heavily outside of formal paid work
+- Items marked with '**' have only been used within the workplace as part of a proof-of-concept/hackathon, but may have been used heavily outside of formal paid work.

 Technology                                                      Proficiency score (0-10) C# (ASP.Net, WPF, .Net Core, Mono)                              10